cornelisse/iCargo-API/docs/digital-shadow.md

 The term ‘Digital Shadow’ is a metaphor for digital information related to a thing or being, actively collected, enriched and guarded on behalf of that [entity](entity.md), available from a single access point.
 By definition, the digital shadow fits perfectly in the Internet of Things concept.

+A digital shadow should not be confused with a *digital footprint* where information is scattered over the internet and stored in many different systems without any direct relation.
+Instead, all information about an entity is stored together in a single electronic document and information is actively handled by a dedicated software service or software agent.

 ## Description
 A digital shadow provides a digital presence for a thing or being and collaboration among them.
 The primary purpose is to increase the utilisation and efficiency of physical resources for a more sustainable world.
 As such, the ‘digital shadow’ is a representation of a real-world object, palette or even an entire truck load.
 It reflects their individual shape, history, current and expected future status.
 A digital shadow is a software agent that collects, stores, enriched and shares the information like a personal assistant of the [entity](entity.md) it represents.
 These shadows are first class citizens of the “Cloud”.